Risk factors of Parkinson's Disease

 Gut health predicts Parkinson's Disease

-Gastroparesis means weaker than normal contractions of the muscles of the stomach; it is usually caused by loss of nerve stimulation.
+Gastroparesis means weaker than normal contractions of the muscles of the stomach; it is usually caused by a loss of nerve stimulation.
 The Odds Ratio is 4.6 times more likely in those suffering from Parkinson's Disease[2].

 This may occur in diabetes as well as conditions like Parkinson's Disease where there is decreased dopamine; and hence its derivative norepinephrine.